 All projects funded under this topic are encouraged to participate in networking and joint activities, as appropriate.

-As proposals under this topic are expected to include clinical trials, applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+Applicants invited to the second stage should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

 HORIZON-HLTH-2026-01-DISEASE-02: Innovative interventions to prevent the harmful effects of using digital technologies on the mental health of children and young adults